huutri148/fucking-algorithm/algorithm/recursion.md

     // Some code...
 }
 ```
-** What is difference between tailed and not-tailed recursion ? **
+## 4.What is difference between tailed and not-tailed recursion ?

 A recursive function is tail recursive when recursive call is the las thing executed
 by the function.

-** What are the disadvantages of recursive programming over iterative programming**
+## 5.What are the disadvantages of recursive programming over iterative programming

 Note that both recursive and iterative programs have the same problem-solving
 powers,.. every recursive program can be written iteratively and vice versa is